egenn/hugo-valpro/README.md

 ## Changes

-Only a few - mostly made things dark and tight.
+Only a few - mostly made things darker and tighter.

 ## License